Ha0Tang/HCANet/README.md

   - [Contributions](#Contributions)
   - [Collaborations](#Collaborations)

-## XingVTON
+## HCA
-Official PyTorch implementation of our paper "Cross-Attention Is What You Need for Person Image Generation and Virtual Try-On".
+Official PyTorch implementation of our paper "Hierarchical Cross-Attention for Virtual Try-On".
 The code and pre-trained models are tested with pytorch 0.4.1, torchvision 0.2.1, opencv-python 4.1, and pillow 5.4 (Python 3.6).

 ### [License](./LICENSE.md)